veeCan54/03-AdvancedSiteToSiteVPN/README.md

 **Common to both sides:** The tunnel through which data flows.

 # Steps :
 1. Deploy the AWS VPC and a simulated On Prem Customer network using one click CF deployment.
-Afterb this is setup, there is no connection between the AWS VPC and the On Prem environment which we will verify prior to setting up the VPN connection.
+After setup, there is no connection between the AWS VPC and the On Prem environment which we will verify prior to setting up the VPN connection.
 [Details](#Step1)
 2. Create the Customer Gateway which is the logical connection that represent the physical Customer Router.
 These connections tell AWS how to connect to the routers using public IP addressing.
 Since there are 2 Physical Routers on the Customer side, there needs to be 2 Customer Gateways.
 [Details](#Step2)
 3. Verify there is no connection between the VPC and Customer network.
 [Details](#Step3)
 4. Create the VPN attachments which provide 2 endpoints.
 There is already 1 Transit Gateway attachment that connects the TGW to the AWS VPC.
 For the 2 new ones we will select the accelerated VPN option.
 This creates 2 accelerated endpoints per connection.
 These endpoints provide transit back to the AWS network via the AWS global network.
 The effect of this is that we will have two Site to Site VPN connections which can be used to connect the VPN endpoints to the On Premises router using IPsec tunnels, 2 per connection.
 [Details](#Step4)
 5. Download the configuration parameters for the Site To Site VPN connections.
 Each of these correspond to one Customer Gateway.
 This is needed to set up the Strongswan VPN appliance.
 Extract IP address, shared secret and other relevant information from the configuration files.
 This is needed to configure the VPN tunnels and to configure BGP.
 Tunnels are created using the same pre shared key.
 This key is one of the configuration parameters in the downloaded file.
 Inside the tunnels - here the internal IP addresses are used.
 This is where BGP traffic runs and this is the tunnel through which data is transmitted.
-To emphasise: Outside tunnel refers to the encrypted data stream between both parties.
-Inside Tunnel refers to the routing and the raw data that is transmitted.
+To emphasise: Outside tunnel refers to the encrypted data stream between both parties, the IKE phase 1 tunnel.
+Inside Tunnel refers to the routing and the raw data that is transmitted, the IKE Phase 2 tunnel.
 Each Customer Gateway connects to two endpoints on the AWS side for high availability which has one tunnel each.
 Extract values from the configuration file.
 The inside IP, outside IP, shared secret etc. [Details](#Step5)
 6. Configure Strongswan using these parameters.
 Make sure both VPN connections are available.
 The resources (ONPREM-ROUTER1 and ONPREM-ROUTER2) that were deployed using the one click deployment script already came with scripts used to configure Strongswan.
 In the real world we would have to install a VPN solution ourselves.
 Modify the files and copy them to the /etc directory where they will be read by the strongswan software.
 Restart strongswan.
 After the setup we should be able to see two virtual tunnel interfaces.
 This means that the tunnel interfaces are active and are connected to aws.
 Do the same for ONPREM-ROUTER2.
 After this is complete we should see that IPSEC is UP for both tunnels in Both Site-to-Site VPNS.
 [Details](#Step6)
 7. Configure BGP to run on top of the IPsec tunnels and establish connectivity between the two parties.
 This is done using FRR, Free Range Routing which provides a solution for routing protocol implementations, in our case BGP.
 This is how we are configuring dynamic routing between the networks.
-FRR exchanges routing information with other routers in the network, enabling efficicient and dynamic route propagation.
+FRR exchanges routing information with other routers in the network, enabling efficient and dynamic route propagation.
 [Details](#Step7)
-8. Once the BGP configuration is done and we can ping each other from both sides.
+8. Once the BGP configuration is done we can ping each other from both sides.
 [Details](#Step8)

 # Detailed implementation steps:
 # Step1: